-Why you don't want to invest in an IPO, magic number for REITs, and top stock pics from BMO, Canaccord
+Be cautious on IPOs, the magic number for REITs, and top stock picks from Canaccord

 Investors are rightly worried about the future returns for income-oriented equity sectors as the Bank of Canada prepares to raise interest rates.
 For real estate investment trust investors, thankfully, there appears to be a magic number that will warn of underperformance.
 Scott Barlow explains.

-BMO’s stock picks that will benefit from a ‘surprise recovery’
+BMO’s stock sector picks that will benefit from a ‘surprise recovery’

 BMO sees a "surprise recovery" coming and says that “Canadian sector investing in 2017 should remain all about identifying areas that will benefit from improving U.S. economic activity, while maintaining core positions within high-quality dividend and earnings growth companies and industries,” said BMO in a a note.
 "Canadian investors might consider increasing exposure to domestic financials and materials stocks, while the energy sector remains a “market weight” recommendation."
 Tim Shufelt explains.